-Two of its facilities (SPi CRM Iloilo and SPi CRM Pasig) will continue to enjoy income tax holiday, or ITH, incentive as a Board of Investments, or BOI, registered entity in PEZA registered locations.
+Two of its facilities (SPi CRM Iloilo and SPi CRM Pasig) enjoy income tax holiday, or ITH, incentive as a Board of Investments, or BOI, registered entity in PEZA registered locations.
 ITH incentive commenced in March 2005 up to February 2011 for SPi CRM Iloilo.
 Upon expiration of the ITH, SPi CRM Iloilo is now subject to a special income tax rate of 5% of gross income as a PEZA registered location.
-ITH incentive commenced in August 2006 up to July 2012 for SPi CRM Pasig.
+ITH incentive commenced in August 2006 for SPi CRM Pasig and it will continue to enjoy ITH up to July 2012.
 In relation to this, they are required to comply with specific terms and conditions stated in their PEZA Supplemental Agreement.

 The registration with PEZA for the operations of SPi CRM in Dumaguete is still in progress and therefore it is subject to the regular corporate income tax.
-However, the Local Investment Board of Dumaguete City had issued a Certificate of Registration and Eligibility which granted SPi CRM the exemption to pay local business taxes and basic real property taxes on improvements for the period from November 2010 to October 2013.
+However, the Local Investment Board of Dumaguete City had issued a Certificate of Registration and Eligibility which granted SPi CRM Dumaguete the exemption to pay local business taxes and basic real property taxes on improvements for the period from November 2010 to October 2013.